x =-b ± √(b² - 4ac)2a

 Frequently Asked Questions

-If 'a' is zero, the equation is no longer quadratic; it becomes a linear equation (bx + c = 0).
-Our calculator will detect this and solve the linear equation for you (x = -c/b).
+If $a = 0$, the equation is no longer quadratic; it becomes a **linear equation** ($bx + c = 0$).
+You cannot use the quadratic formula in this case.

 Related Strategic Tools